OCHA-DAP/pa-anticipatory-action/analyses/tcd/notebooks/forecasts/tcd_iri_seas_forecast.md

 ## Inspect forecasts

 We load the iri data indicating the dominant tercile.
 The negative values indicate forecasted below average rainfall, and the positive values above average.
+We assign values between -40 and 40 as beloning to the normal tercile.
+On IRI's website the bins for the normal tercile are -37.5 and 37.5 so these differ slightly from what we use here.
+The reason for setting them to 40 for now is that in our opinion this is easier to interpret and generally preferred to use rounded numbers.

 We plot the forecast raster data for the periods and leadtimes of interest.
 The red areas are the admin1's we are focussing on.
 These figures are is similair to [the figure on the IRI Maproom](https://iridl.ldeo.columbia.edu/maproom/Global/Forecasts/NMME_Seasonal_Forecasts/Precipitation_ELR.html), except that the bins are defined slightly differently